-The TB first arrives into the fallopian tubes of the female reproductive system, from where it can either block the tubes, or spread to the uterus and/or to the ovaries.
+The tuberculosis in uterus first arrives into the fallopian tubes of the female reproductive system, from where it can either block the tubes, or spread to the uterus and/or to the ovaries.
 On rarer occasions, the disease also spreads to the cervix, vagina, and the vulva as well.
-The genital Tuberculosis is known to be a major cause of infertility in India, where the disease can stay up to 10 to 20 years without any major symptoms showing up.
+Genital Tuberculosis is known to be a major cause of infertility in India, where the disease can stay up to 10 to 20 years without any major uterus tuberculosis symptoms showing up.
 It is only upon investigation for infertility do doctors arrive on the conclusion.

 Common Symptoms of Genital Tuberculosis